sweng-epfl/public/project/02-Modularity/Handout.md

 There are a few options to access the network in Android.
 We suggest you to use the native `HttpsUrlConnection`.
 See the [Android Documentation](https://developer.android.com/training/basics/network-ops/connecting#httpsurlconnection) for a good example of how it works.

 But first, you need to disable a check.
-By default, Android disallows doing networking on main thread - as we explained, doing that is very bad.
-But since we will introduce asynchronicity later, you must add this code somewhere (for example in your main activity).
+By default, Android disallows doing networking on the main thread - as we explained, doing that is very bad.
+But since we will introduce asynchronicity later in the course, you must add this code somewhere (for example in your main activity).
 This needs to run before the first call to your service.

 ```java
 // TODO: Remove this line of code once I learn about asynchronous operations!